Academy of

 Submission Procedure

 Clinical case submissions must be completed and received on or prior to the deadline date and must include all of the required materials for the case to be examined.
 Dentist need to complete their online clinical case submission form with the submission fee as per clinical case.
 Cases have to be submitted online only with appropriate images in the digital negative format and supporting treatment planning text.
-The Dentist is eligible to submit any number of cases, also all 5 cases at a time but only one case per case type.
 There would be two exam sessions every year.
 June 1st and November 1st as the last date of case submission.
-So, after passing the theory, the Dentist will have six practical exam sessions to pass the practical exam.
+So, after passing the theory, the Dentist will have TEN practical exam sessions to pass the practical exam.

 ACDI Photographic Release Form

 This form need to be submitted for each clinical case submission signed by the dentist and the patient.
 It grants permission to the ACDI for use of image submitted for fellowship purpose.
-The photographic release form is available in the website.
+The photographic release form will be sent on request.

 PHOTOGRAPHIC REQUIREMENTS & IMAGE CRITERIA

 Digital image quality is contingent upon six distinct factors related to the image itself.
-Properset up and use of your camera and adjunctive photographic equipment maximizes results.
-Instructions for photographic documentation is elaborated in the following link
+Proper set up and use of your camera and adjunctive photographic equipment maximises results.

 Camera Set Up